alecramsay/pg/docs/index.markdown

 layout: default
 ---

-This site illustrates three things:[^1]
+This site makes a series of claims:[^1]

-1. Redistricting maps are constrained by a state's underlying "population geography," i.e., how many people live where.
-2. When you draw a redistricting map, you, in effect, distort the boundaries of the districts in this underlying political geography making tradeoffs between various policy objectives.
-Because of the underlying constraint, most maps share many of the same precinct assignments.
-3. The underlying political geography can be used to characterize the tradeoffs for redistricting a state.
+1. A state's "population geography" -- i.e., how many people live in each precinct -- can be characterized in a well-defined redistricting map that satisfies the basic legal constraints that districts are contiguous and have 'roughly equal' populations.
+Since they only depend on precinct shapes and populations, these "baseline" districts are the "low information" districts for a state.
+2. On the one hand, because valid redistricting plans must have 'roughly equal' populations, other redistricting maps are, to a large degree, constrained by this underlying population geography.
+The boundaries of these districts can only be distorted so much before they become visibly engineered towards specific, typically partisan and/or racial, ends.
+Hence, most maps in a state -- even when optimizing to one end, such as maximal proportionality -- share many of the same precinct assignments or district cores.
+3. On the other, because mapmakers use considerable data to draw districts that reflect their preferred mix of policy objectives -- e.g., voting age population, demographics, past election results, etc. -- the boundaries in these "high information" plans reflect that data and those decisions.
+4. Finally, macro policy tradeoffs inherent in redistricting a state can be characterized.

-We show the tradeoffs inherent in congressional redistricting state by state, for 42 states apportioned two or more congressional districts in the 2020 census.
+We show these tradeoffs for congressional redistricting for 42 states apportioned two or more congressional districts in the 2020 census.
-Hawaii and Maine are excluded due to data issues.
+(We excluded Hawaii and Maine, due to data issues.)

+## Summary

 We introduce a new concept &#8212; baseline districts &#8212; which are solely a function of total census population by precinct.
 If you squint, the baseline districts for a state are a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram),